-he next APAEC cycle should include strategies for a "Just and Inclusive Energy Transition" that address the energy-gender nexus support this vision, the following policy recommendations^[52] are proposed to advance a Just and Inclusive Energy Transition, with a focus on the energy-gender nexus.
-However, this approach should be institutionalised beyond APAEC effective gender ensure considerations within the energy sector.
+The next APAEC cycle should include strategies for a "Just and Inclusive Energy Transition" that address the energy-gender nexus

+To support this vision, the following policy recommendations 152 reproposed to advance a Just and Inclusive Energy Transition, with a focus on the energy-gender nexus.
+However, this approach should be institutionalised beyond APAEC to ensure effective gender considerations within the energy sector.